awesomemotive/one-click-demo-import/readme.txt

 == Installation ==

-Upload the One Click Demo Import plugin to your WordPress site, Activate it, and that's it.
+**From your WordPress dashboard**
+1. Visit 'Plugins > Add New',
+2. Search for 'One Click Demo Import' and install the plugin,
+3. Activate 'One Click Demo Import' from your Plugins page.

+**From WordPress.org**
+1. Download 'One Click Demo Import'.
+2. Upload the 'one-click-demo-import' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+Activate 'One Click Demo Import' from your Plugins page.

-Once the plugin is activated you will find the actual import setting page under *Appearance -> Import Demo Data*.
+**Once the plugin is activated you will find the actual import page in: Appearance -> Import Demo Data.**

 == Frequently Asked Questions ==